asiermunoz/T-Rex-in-Python/README.md

 # T-Rex-in-Python
-this is a game, the T-rex game in Python
+This is teh T REX game on python